SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Agent_Presence.md

 ### Error

-- Possible issues with NATS nodes or NATS client communication between DataMiner agents in the cluster.
+- Possible issues with NATS nodes or NATS client communication between DataMiner Agents in the cluster.
 See Details.

 ### Warning

-- Possible issues with NATS nodes or NATS client communication between DataMiner agents in the cluster.
+- Possible issues with NATS nodes or NATS client communication between DataMiner Agents in the cluster.
 See Details.

 ### Not Executed